cheind/autoregressive/README.md

 *If you spot errors or if case you have suggestions for improvements, please let me know by opening an issue.*

 The presentation source as well as all generated images are public domain.
 In case you find them useful, please leave a citation (see References below).
 All presentation sources can be found in `etc/presentation`.
-The process is written in markdown using [Marp](https://marp.app/), graph diagrams are created using [yEd](https://www.yworks.com/products/yed).
+The presentation is written in markdown using [Marp](https://marp.app/), graph diagrams are created using [yEd](https://www.yworks.com/products/yed).

 ## Installation
 To install run,